 My family loves volunteering for the National Trust

-Annie Adams, a former freelance gardener who works in Wordsworth House’s heritage garden, explained: ‘We moved up last July after 30 years holidaying in Cumbria because of our love of fell walking.
+Annie Adams, a former freelance gardener who works in Wordsworth House’s heritage garden, explained: ‘We moved up a couple of years ago after 30 years holidaying in Cumbria because of our love of fell walking.

 ‘I thought volunteering for the National Trust would give me the opportunity to meet new friends and give something back to the community.
 I do one day a week in the garden and fit it around my part-time job in Keswick.’